chainguard-dev/apko/docs/apko_file.md

 The `paths` element contains the following children:

  - `path`: filesystem path to manipulate
- - `type`: The type of manipulation to perform.
+ - `type`: The type of file operation to perform.
 This can be:
    - `directory`: create an empty directory at the path
    - `empty-file`: create an empty file at the path
    - `hardlink`: create a hardlink (`ln`) at the path, linking to the value specified in `source`